eastein/lidless/README.txt

 You'll need a ZoneMinder server for this to be useful, although it may work with motion-jpeg http streams.

+# Video Sources

+Please see the README for the version of `zmstream` you are using to determine what cameras and video sources will be supported by your install.

+## PTZ Cameras

+Be aware that if you are using a pan/tilt/zoom camera, lidless's motion data will produce bad data around the periods when you move the camera.
+The algorithms for motion detection depend on the camera's view being of the same field of view at all times.

 # HOWTO

 You'll want to write a config file in JSON.